EsteemedIO/esteemed-api/README.md

-### Esteemed API
+# Esteemed API

 This repository provides the API layer for Esteemed's services.

+## Functionality
+- Provide list of open jobs for talent.esteemed.io
+- Allow users to apply for open positions
+- Allow users to register deals via esteemed.io
+- Allow users to sign up for Slack
+- Generate client invoices
+- Generate sales reports
+- Look for new Bullhorn references and convert them to leads
+- Rebuild jobs board hourly

+### Slackbot
+- View open jobs
+- Allow admins to add jobs
+- Add notes to jobs
+- View profiles
+- Edit own profile
+- View 10 most recent joins
+- Add users to Bullhorn upon joining Slack
+- Generate invoices
+- Create resumes

+## Local development
 To begin local development, please follow these steps.

 1. Run `npm i` to install the required Node packages.
 2. Create test instances for each of the following: